 Josh Rothfus is a recent graduate of the University of Texas at Austin where he obtained his B.S. in Electrical and Computer Engineering.
 During his time at UT Josh was a developer for the start-up Family Clarity where he did full-stack development.
 Josh was also a founder of the gaming start-up Atlas Game Studios where he developed gaming software and managed a world-wide set of part-time developers.
 Currently, his full-time interests include full-stack development, machine learning, big-data, and blockchain.

-Kila Englebrook is the Director of Operations for Unfinished, where she works across teams to build and support effective operational functions to drive extensive, impactful and sustainable growth.
+Kila Englebrook is the Senior Director of Operations for Unfinished, where she works across teams to build and support effective operational functions to drive extensive, impactful and sustainable growth.

 Kila joined Unfinished after four and a half years with Social Enterprise Alliance, most recently serving as their President and CEO.
 Prior to joining Social Enterprise Alliance, Kila worked with Ashoka, the world’s largest network of social entrepreneurs.
 In her eight-year tenure there, Kila led the Ashoka Support Network in the United States wherein she engaged world-class business leaders in changing the world by working directly with social entrepreneurs.
 Additionally, Kila convened Ashoka’s US network through the production and management of the bi-annual Ashoka Future Forum.
 She helped shape and develop the Ashoka team across the US, as well as implement and refresh operational systems to improve outcomes.

 Kila holds a bachelors of arts in African Studies from Boston University.